-If you plan to travel by auto or air with your pet to another state or internationally, your pet may require a certificate of veterinary inspection.
+If you plan to travel by auto or air with your pet to another state, your pet may require a certificate of veterinary inspection.
 A health certificate is a federal document generated by a federally-accredited veterinarian.
 The certificate ensures that a pet has met certain health criteria.
-There are two general types of health certificates for pets: domestic for interstate travel within the U.S. (usually by air) and international.
-Both types have stringent rules veterinarians cannot bend.
+We offer one type of health certificates for pets: domestic for interstate travel within the U.S. (usually by air).
+It has stringent rules veterinarians cannot bend.

 Domestic Health Certificates